svetkars/rpc-designate/doc/index.rst

 ..
 You can define other variables in that file and use them throughout your documents.

-``rpc-designate`` simplifies installation of multi-tenant DNS as a Service in the Rackspace Private Cloud powered by OpenStack (RPCO) and Rackspace
+RPC Designate simplifies installation of multitenant DNS as a Service in the Rackspace Private Cloud powered by OpenStack (RPCO) and Rackspace
 Private Cloud powered by RedHat@ (RPCR) environments.
-This document is intended for Rackspace deployment and support engineers who need to install, configure, and operate OpenStack designate in RPC and RPCR environments.
+This document is intended for Rackspace deployment and support engineers who need to install, configure, and operate OpenStack designate in RPCO and RPCR environments.

 .. toctree::
    :maxdepth: 2

-   common/common-front.rst
    installing/index.rst
-   common/common-end.rst